finnagin/OperationsAndWorkflows/docs/overlay_compute_ngd.md

     minimum: 0
     type: string
   qnode_keys:
     description: A list of qnode keys to overlay pairwise edges onto.
+Must be be a list of at least 2 valid qnodes.
     example:
     - n00
     - n01
+    items:
+      type: string
     type: list
   virtual_relation_label:
     description: An label to help identify the virtual edge in the relation field